Recommender Systems with Generative Retrieval: Proposed Framework

-A simple alternative to generating Semantic IDs is to use Locality Sensitive Hashing (LSH).
-We perform an ablation study in Section \ref{sec:lsh_vs_rqvae} where we find that RQ-VAE indeed works better than LSH.
+\textbf{Other alternatives for quantization.} A simple alternative to generating Semantic IDs is to use Locality Sensitive Hashing (LSH).
+We perform an ablation study in Subsection \ref{subsec:item_rep} where we find that RQ-VAE indeed works better than LSH.
 Another option is to use k-means clustering hierarchically \cite{tay2022transformer}, but it loses semantic meaning between different clusters \cite{wang2022neural}.
-We also tried VQ-VAE, and while it performs similarly to RQ-VAE for generating the candidates during retrieval, it loses the hierarchical nature of the IDs which confers many new capabilities as discussed in Section~\ref{section:emergent_capabilities}.
+We also tried VQ-VAE, and while it performs similarly to RQ-VAE for generating the candidates during retrieval, it loses the hierarchical nature of the IDs which confers many new capabilities that are discussed in Section~\ref{section:emergent_capabilities}.